-When I started out as a blogger, I had no idea about anything about blogging, let alone how search engines work?
-I mean, it’s obvious.
+When I started out as a blogger, I had no idea about anything related to blogging, let alone “how search engines work” I mean, it’s obvious.
 There were very few reliable resources where I could learn from.

 I’m not defending myself, but the point I want to make is, that I lacked knowledge.
 I didn’t focus on the importance of knowing the working of search engines until it was too late.